facebookarchive/php-graph-sdk/docs/examples/batch_request.md

 It should also contain a response containing two photos from the user.

-%FB(devsite:markdown-wiki:info-card {
-  content: "The response object should return a `null` response for any request that was pointed to with JSONPath as is [the behaviour of the batch functionality of the Graph API](https://developers.facebook.com/docs/graph-api/making-multiple-requests/#operations).",
+> content: "The response object should return a `null` response for any request that was pointed to with JSONPath as is [the behaviour of the batch functionality of the Graph API](https://developers.facebook.com/docs/graph-api/making-multiple-requests/#operations).",
-  type: 'warning',
+> type: 'warning',
-})

 ## Multiple User Example